MoneyCrush financial blog

 Plan ahead

-What’s your top money-related goal for this year?
+What’s your top money-related goal right now?
 How will you get there?
 Lay out the ways you can reach your goal, and then take the steps each week or month that will get you there.

 Create a budget